Mun-Min/Java_OOP/Projects_01/Pen/README.md

 ### Example Output

+    $ java Main

     Color of the Pen: Black

+    New Color of the Pen: Blue

     Ball-Point type of the Pen (in mm): 10

+    New Ball-Point type of the Pen (in mm): 5

     The pen is able to write now that it is clicked: true